*This post contains affiliate links, if you click on a link I make a small commission with no charge to you

 Colosseum

-All around the Colosseum are people offering tours.
+All around the Colosseum are people offering a guided tour.
 As I reached the Colosseum I was approached by an extremely good looking Australian guy who asked me if I wanted to purchase tickets for a tour of the Colosseum and the surrounding ruins.
 I did the stupid girl thing and just nodded, breathing yes in response and gave him my 20 Euros.

 It turns out that was an excellent choice.
-The tour guide was an older gentleman who took his time talking about the history of the Colosseum, so much so that some of the others on the tour were starting to get irritated.
+The tour guide was an older gentleman who took his time talking about the history of the Colosseum, the Roman Forum, bringing to life the arena floor, so much so that some of the others on the tour were starting to get irritated.
 To which he promptly noted that Rome was not built in a day.

 I laughed out loud and that certainly shut up the others.
-The tour really gave you a feeling of being a part of the history of such a place.
+The tour really gave you a feeling of being a part of the history of such a place and was absolutely worth seeing.

 You could sit there and listen to him talk about the games and how they took place and almost visualize it happening as you sat in the stands.
-The follow-up tour of the ruins was equally good, with a young girl explaining the history of the area.
+The follow-up tour of the ancient ruins was equally good, with a young girl explaining the history of the area, and was only a short walk from the Colosseum.

 Concluding Thoughts